SBJung/SBJung.github.io/index.md

 ## Interests

-My research interests lie at the intersection of control, machine learning, optimization, and robotics.
-I'm particularly interested in developing methods that enable robots to act both safely and intelligently in complex environments.
-Recently, my work has focused on combining safe control techniques with learning-based approaches to improve the performance and reliability of autonomous systems.

-My research interests lie at the intersection of robot safety, optimal control, and machine learning.
-By leveraging these fields, I aim to develop autonomous systems embedded with an intrinsic understanding of safety while preserving high performance.
-I envision robots that not only avoid hazards but proactively execute intelligent, goal-directed maneuvers to maintain performance under uncertainty.
+My work lies at the intersection of robot safety, machine learning, and optimal control, spanning theory to practical deployment.
+My long-term goal is to have robots embedded with an intrinsic understanding of safety that not only avoid hazards but also proactively execute intelligent, goal-directed maneuvers to maintain performance under uncertainty.
+Recently, my work has focused on combining safe-control techniques with learning-based approaches, as well as leveraging generative models, to build trustworthy, high-performance robotic systems.

 ## Research
 <!-- ---------------------------- Safe Koopman ----------------------------- -->